-IAEA Comprehensive Report on the Safety of "ALPS Treated Water"

-- The IAEA conducted technical reviews (on five occasions) before discharge in order to evaluate whether the discharge of ALPS treated water into the sea complies with the international safety standards. - In those reviews, TEPCO's assessment of radiological environmental impacts was verified and data were corroborated through comparison among analytical laboratories (Interlaboratory Comparison (ILC)) with the participation of third-party analytical laboratories in addition to the IAEA. - The comprehensive report published in July 2023 evaluates that "discharges of the ALPS treated water to the sea would have a negligible radiological impact on people and the environment." - Analytical laboratories of South Korea, France, the United States, and Switzerland participated.
+Efforts and Progress for Decommissioning AEA Comprehensive Report on the Safety of ALPS Treated Water" The IAEA conducte whether the disch standards.
+In those reviews, T were corroborated (ILC)) with the part The IAEA conducted technical reviews (on five occasions) before discharge in order to evaluate whether the discharge of ALPS treated water into the sea complies with the international safety standards.
+In those reviews, TEPCO's assessment of radiological environmental impacts was verified and data were corroborated through comparison among analytical laboratories (Interlaboratory Comparison (ILC)) with the participation of third-party analytical laboratories in addition to the IAEA.
+The comprehensive report published in July 2023 evaluates that "discharges of the ALPS treated water to the sea would have a negligible radiological impact on people and the environment."
+Analytical laboratories of South Korea, France, the United States, and Switzerland participated.
+Reviewed items Major results Radiological impacts on humans and the environment Assessment of radiological impacts on the environment is being conducted in compliance with international standards.
+International waters are not affected by the discharge of ALPS treated water, and the cross-border impact is